oracle/tribuo/docs/PackageOverview.md

     labels.
 These scores may optionally be a probability distribution.
 - Core contains several other packages.
   - dataset - Datasets which provide a view on another dataset, either subsampling it or excluding features below a threshold.
-  - datasource - Implementations of DataSource which operate on in memory or simple on disk formats.
+  - datasource - Implementations of DataSource which operate on in-memory or simple on-disk formats.
   - ensemble - Base classes and interfaces for ensemble models.
   - evaluation - Base evaluation classes for all output types.
-The package also includes evaluation-related classes for cross-validation and train-test splitting.
+This package also includes evaluation-related classes for cross-validation and train-test splitting.
   - hash - An implementation of feature hashing which obfuscates any feature